 Follow the most profitable traders to make money when they do.
 Use our comparison tables to compare FCA regulated social trading brokers in the UK.

 Social trading, spread betting and CFD trading carries a high level of risk and can result in more than your initial deposit.
+Featured brokers appear first.

 Created with Compare Ninja

 ayondo are one of the more innovative social trading brokers as they focus on offering social trading.
 So you can basically copy other spread betting traders and make money when they make money.
 They offer new clients £500 to switch accounts to drum up new business and offer traditional spread betting as well.
 You can even set your margin limits to 100% if you want to trade on a non-leveraged basis and just take advantage of the tax breaks.
 If you go to ayondo because of the social trading feature you can earn money by getting other traders to follow you or by choosing a winning trader to follow.
 Obviously picking a winning trader to follow is just as hard as picking a winning stock!
 Sign up with ayondo here.

 The eToro social trading network was originally called retail FX when it was founded in 2006.
 It now have millions of traders ranked in leagues across the world.
 The eToro website claims to have over 4,500,000 registered traders.
 For new traders it is possible to claim up to $1,000 as a welcome bonus as as with all social trading networks you can earn money by being a leader or by following a profitable trader.
 Find out more…